hacettepeoyt/hu-announcement-bot/docs/translation-guide.md

 1. Create a file named by the standard [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 2. You see... there are some files named **en.json**, **tr.json**.
 Copy one of them and paste into your file.
+3. Replace `CHARS` value with the order of your language's alphabet.
+Notice that there is one space character at the beginning.
+All characters in the department names must exist here.
-3. Change the texts on the right side with translations.
+4. Change the texts on the right side with translations.
 Don't touch the key values which are on the left side.

 Example: